-Creating a guide to your home and including useful information such as your household daily routines, who you are, who lives in the house etc, you are, who lives in the house etc, you guest when they arrive.
+Creating a guide to your home and including useful information such as your household daily routines, who you are, who lives in the house etc, you are, who lives in the house etc, for your guest when they arrive.

-for your guest when they arrive.
 This will aid you both in building a relationship, as well as help your guest feel more comfortable.